arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | Dimensions        | 140x140x1.6 mm |
 | Holes             | 3.5 mm       |

-# Modules
+### Modules

 The Plug and Make Kit modules offer a versatile and user-friendly introduction to IoT and electronics.
 Designed for seamless integration, these modules allow for easy expansion with additional sensors and components, providing a flexible platform to meet diverse project requirements.
 The modules can be easily connected using Qwiic cables, enabling straightforward daisy-chaining of multiple modules via I2C.
 This design makes it perfect for both beginners and advanced users, enabling them to experiment and create with ease.

 ## General Characteristics

 The Plug and Make Kit modules provide a straightforward introduction to IoT and electronics.
 These modules connect easily using Qwiic cables for I2C communication, simplifying setup.
 This modular design is ideal for both beginners and experienced users.

 All modules share common features such as standardized connectors, blue solder mask, and consistent mechanical dimensions and hole locations, ensuring compatibility.

 ### Mechanical Information

 - Board dimensions: 41 mm x 25.36 mm
 - Board thickness: 1.6 mm, tolerance ± 0.2 mm
 - 4 mounting holes, nominal diameter 3.2 mm, tolerance -0 mm, +0.2 mm
 - Hole to hole quotes: 16 mm vertical, 32 mm horizontal
-- Green power LED powered by 3V3net, with 1 kΩ series resistor
+- Green power LED powered by 3V3 net, with 1 kΩ series resistor
 - Power LED nominal current consumption: 1mA ≈ (3.3 V - 2.2V) / 1kΩ

 ![](assets/GeneralMec.png)

 ### I2C Side Connectors

-At least one 4-pin surface mount connectors from the JST SM Series with a 1.0 mm pitch
+At least one 4-pin surface mount connectors from the JST SM Series with a 1.0 mm pitch.

 ## Modules with dedicated I2C Interface Controller

 These modules use an additional chip to handle I2C communication when there is a lack of native I2C support, ensuring the experience is consistent across every module within the Plug and Make Kit.

 ### Pull-up Resistors

 These modules have pads for optional I2C pull-up mounting.
 No resistors are mounted by default:

 ![Pullup resistors pads](assets/ResistorsPullup.png)

 ## Movement

 The MOVEMENT module, featuring the LSM6DSOXTR sensor, measures acceleration, rotation, and temperature, providing comprehensive data for motion detection applications.
 It's ideal for projects involving gesture recognition, pedometers, and vibration monitoring.

 ### Technical Specifications

 | **Specification**     | **Details**                                         |
 |-----------------------|-----------------------------------------------------|
 | Sensor                | LSM6DSOXTR                                          |